-If the person requires a DBS check with barred list, school staff will have to specify 'children's workforce independent schools' in the parameters when they apply for the enhanced DBS check (paragraph 151 of KCSIE).
+If the person requires a DBS check with a barred list check, a section 128 direction will be disclosed if school staff specify 'child workforce independent schools' in the parameters when they apply for the enhanced DBS check (paragraph 258 of KCSIE).

-If the person doesn't need a barred list check, they'll have to use the Department for Education's (DfE) secure access portal to conduct the section 128 check (see instructions below).
+If the person doesn't need a barred list check, school staff will need to use the Department for Education's secure access portal to conduct the section 128 check (see instructions below).

 For existing staff, and governors, trustees and members